tommyrsk/trasmatech_electricity/README.md

 # TrasMaTech - Electricity Meter - Home Assistant
 Custom Integration for integrating Electricity Meter that use HAN / API.

+The readings are approximately 2 minutes old when looking in Home Assistant.

 For the moment there is only support for the Norwegian OSS-device used by Å Strøm.<br>
 (More updates will arrive)